About Black Belt Mastering

 Unless intended for artistic reasons, please omit any “loudness” or “brick-wall limiting” plugins from the stereo bus of your mix.
 If you are unsure as to what level to deliver your song, a good suggestion is to have the digital peaks approaching -3dBFS and an RMS value below -15dBFS.
 It’s always nice to have some headroom to work with!

 Yes, one free hour of revisions is included with each session.
 If for whatever reason you want to change something related to mastering after receiving your initial reference master, it’s on me!
-Any revisions beyond the first hour are billed at an hourly rate of $100 per hour.
+Any revisions beyond the first hour are billed at an hourly rate.

 Yes, in the first degree.
 I studied Tae Kwon Do from age 12 through college with short studies in Wing-Chun Kung-Fu.